Innovation-through-understanding/itu-utils/docs/valueObjects.md

 }>;
 ```

 Use `valueOf` to extract the value from a value object in a functional manner.
-Use `equals` if you want to compare two value objects in a typesafe way.
+Use `equals` if you want to compare two value objects in a type-safe way.

-> The `Timestamp` type in this libarry is also an implementation of `ValueObject<T>` and can be used as an example for implementing your own value objects.
+> The `Timestamp` type in this library is also an implementation of `ValueObject<T>` and can be used as an example for implementing your own value objects.

 ```Typescript
 class Timestamp implements ValueObject<number> {